PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Freeze its schema, mutation/cleanup semantics, surrounding conditional boundary, and whether the existing pass already owns all required state.
 Continue with commits and pushes only; do not create or update a pull request.

+## Safe-transpose reduction result characterization

+The raw no-layout fallback call to `_apply_safe_transpose_reduction_lite(model_ir)` has been selected.
+Its fixed three-key schema represents the applied pass count, net Transpose reduction, and unbound-input rollback count.
+The owner itself owns the complete snapshot, curated pass sequence, prune/reconcile work, validation, and rollback, so this boundary has no live state to share safely.

+A strict expected failure requires assignment to `_no_layout_safe_transpose_reduction_stats` immediately before `_no_layout_fallback_affine_prepost_stats`.
+The result remains unconsumed; do not change the `elif` condition, arguments, transaction, pass sequence, following affine cleanup, dependency set, public behavior, or TensorFlow boundary.

+Characterization validation completed sequentially under `uv`: the dedicated contract is `2 passed, 1 xfailed in 0.55s`, and targeted Ruff, bytecode compilation, and whitespace checks pass.
+The sole expected failure is the unimplemented assignment.
+Commit and push this contract before changing production code; do not create or update a pull request.